Composer#

 composer: licenses#

-Shows summary of your required packages licenses.
+Shows a summary of your required package licenses.

 composer: outdated#

-Shows list of outdated packages.
+Shows a list of outdated packages.

 composer: reinstall#